PeteHaitch/SparseSummarizedExperiment/ideas/combining-SummarizedExperiment-objects.md

 # Combining SummarizedExperiment objects
 Peter Hickey
-20 October 2015
+08 December 2015

 # Motivation

-I often find myself with multiple `SE` objects (I'm using `SE` as a shorthand for the `SummarizedExperiment0` and `RangedSummarizedExeriment` classes), each with potentially non-distinct samples and potentially non-overlapping features/ranges.
+I often find myself with multiple `SE` objects (I'm using `SE` as a shorthand for the `SummarizedExperiment` and `RangedSummarizedExeriment` classes), each with potentially non-distinct samples and potentially non-overlapping features/ranges.
 Currently, it is difficult to combine these objects; `rbind()` can only combine objects with the same samples but distinct features/ranges and `cbind()` can only combine objects with the same features/ranges but distinct samples.
 I think it would be useful to have a "combine" method for `SE` objects that handles the most general situation where each object has potentially non-distinct samples and potentially non-overlapping features/ranges.

-__NOTE__: All `RangedSummarizedExperiment` objects are `SummarizedExperiment0` objects but the converse is not true.
+__NOTE__: All `RangedSummarizedExperiment` objects are `SummarizedExperiment` objects but the converse is not true.

 # Methods